SteveHodge/assistantdm/readme.txt

  *
  * Fix the layout/sizing of the character panels - think we're going to need a customised splitpane controlling two scrollpanes
  * Continue to update for new module system (particularly digital table controller)
- * Pre-guess the screen layout
- * Threaded remote display communication
- * Recalibrate display - could be done using screen bounds element
  * Perhaps make Updater a module
  * Clean up CameraPanel layout
  *
- * Allow setting of DarknessMask and Mask colours
- * BUG: tries to pop up remote browser on the screen with the corresponding index, not the absolute screen number
- * ENH: Reordering the elements resets the group expanded/collapsed state
- * parsing display xml resets the node priorty - need to save the list model order
- * BUG: LineTemplate: setting image after rotation draws the un-transformed image
- * REF: Factor clear cells code into support class
  * Copy in encounters dialog should copy the current creature, not the base
- * In encounters dialog, adding an image should select it for the current creature
+ * In encounters dialog, adding an image should select it for the current creature *
- * Look at the map element order - should moving a tree move all children?
- * Hidden elements in table display should clear ImageMedia transforms
- * ImageMedia could use a soft/weak/strong reference for transformed images *
  * Combat panel should save full monsters, not just combat entries
  * EncounterDialog: calc encounter level, display CRs